Rebuildingsociety.com

 Rebuildingsociety.com is a Leeds-based peer-to-peer lending platform, founded in 2012 by Daniel Rajkumar, to facilitate the online arranging of finance between lenders and small and medium-sized enterprises.
 The first loans were completed in February 2013.

-Since early 2021, Rebuildingsociety.com has been subject to FCA investigations and some of its activities have been suspended.

 Operation

 The Rebuildingsociety.com website operates as a lending platform by allowing approved businesses to publish a loan application.
 Investors can subscribe to parts of the loan after assessing the business's information, committing an amount of their choice, with an interest rate of their choice.

 The website was one of the early peer-to-peer lending platforms to have launched in the UK prior to the regulation of the industry.
 Research by the website in late 2013 found SME owners were still largely unaware of peer-to-business lending and rely on personal borrowing to support their businesses.

-Regulatory Enforcement

-Since 26 February 2021, all appointed representatives have been closed to new regulated business.
-This limits what activities the company can do and may lead to further enforcement actions or restrictions.

 Potential returns

 Returns can vary considerably due to multiple factors.

 As of 12 January 2014, the average interest rate payable to lenders from 25 loans completed was 15.57% gross.
 Earnings are reduced by any defaults which are forecast to be up to 7% depending on the risk appetite of the lender.